Table of Contents

 - Which items are driving the most returns?

-Understanding how your SKUs are performing can help to identify which ones you may want to retire because they’re not selling, where to focus and put more advertising dollars behind, and even if you need to tweak your ecommerce returns policy.
+Understanding how your SKUs are performing can help to identify which ones you may want to retire because they’re not selling (which can cause dead stock), where to focus and put more advertising dollars behind, and even if you need to tweak your ecommerce returns policy.